AutodeskGames/stingray-docs/source/interactive_help/building_levels/create_game_objects/object_panel.md

 **Nav World**

 This is the main component to integrate if you're setting up navigation in your level.
-It lets you load navigation data and render the navmesh in your game.
+It helps you generate navigation data and makes that navigation data get automatically packaged up with the level.

-See ~{ Integrate Gameware Navigation into your game runtime }~.
+See ~{ Integrate Gameware Navigation into your project }~.

 **Bot Configuration**